MicrosoftDocs/defender-docs/articles/defender-for-cloud/asset-inventory.md

 ms.author: dacurwin
 author: dcurwin
 ---
-# Review the inventory in Defender for Cloud
+# Review the asset inventory

 The Inventory page in Microsoft Defender for Cloud summarizes the resources that are connected to Defender for Cloud.